 Before taking this river cruise I had a LOT of people tell me that I would be bored.

-The impression that a lot of people have is that there’s nothing happening actually on the ship but that really wasn’t the case.
+The impression that a lot of people have is that nothing is happening actually on the ship but that really wasn’t the case.

-Sure it’s not like ocean cruises where there are 5 things going on at once but there was usually something happening somewhere and definitely in the evenings.
+Sure, it’s not like ocean cruises where 5 things are going on at once, but there was usually something happening somewhere, and definitely something every evening.

-In the evenings we had live music from Suzie and Sonia, a guest singer, a couple of quizzes, a comedian and we even had a German band who had really got the audience involved.
+In the evenings, we had live music from Suzie and Sonia, a guest singer, a couple of quizzes, a comedian, and we even had a German oompah band who really got the audience involved.

 They handed out instruments for some people to play and even made a couple of people dance including my friend Steve.
 Well done Steve!